top of page

 $93k

-less in median household wealth is held by college graduates without a college-educated parent compared with their continuing-generation peers.
+less in median household wealth compared with continuing‑generation peers.

 Coming Soon